-the atomic bomb in the history of human fighting, few occasions have had as significant an affect as the dropping of the nuclear bomb.
-On Eminent 6, 1945, the world seen a unused kind of pulverization, one that was unfathomable fair a few a long time prior.
-The cities of Hiroshima and Nagasaki in Japan were crushed by two bombs—”Little Boy” and “Fat Man”—ushering in the atomic age.
-The bombings, which slaughtered over 200,000 individuals right away and in the days taking after, cleared out a stamp on worldwide awareness that proceeds to reverberate today.
+In the history of human fighting, few occasions have had as significant an effect as the dropping of the nuclear bomb.
+On August 6, 1945, the world saw a vacant kind of pulverization, one that was profound for a long time.
+The cities of Hiroshima and Nagasaki in Japan were bombed by two bombs—”Little Boy” and “Fat Man”—ushering in the minuscule age.

 But how did we reach this point?
 And more vitally, what were the results of utilizing such a capable weapon?